-X-ray is available for MIU patients if required Monday-Friday 9am-5pm, Saturday 9am-1pm and Sunday/bank holidays 10am-1pm for adults and children over four years.
+X-ray is available for Minor Injuries Unit patients if required Monday-Friday 9am-5pm, Saturday 9am-1pm and Sunday/bank holidays 10am-1pm for adults and children over four years.

 We can refer patients as required to different specialties; we are not an A&E, GP service or dental practice.
 Please contact NHS 111 should you feel you might need one of these services.